percona/percona-xtrabackup/docs/test-run.rst

-While most users are concerned with ensuring general functionality, the program also allows a user to quickly spin up a server for ad-hoc testing and to run the test-suite against an already running Drizzle server.
+While most users are concerned with ensuring general functionality, the program also allows a user to quickly spin up a server for ad-hoc testing and to run the test-suite against an already running test server.

 Running tests
 =========================